Mythbuster: Direct contracting will never become a real trend.

 It is true that today very few employers or other health care purchasers have direct contracts with health care providers; however, three different surveys of employers over the last couple of years suggest this practice is truly becoming a trend.

-- The latest Kaiser Family foundation Employer Health Benefits Survey found that among large employers with at least one self-funded health plan, 8% contract directly with certain health plans or health systems, outside of their established provider networks, to treat patients with specified conditions.
+- The 2019 Kaiser Family foundation Employer Health Benefits Survey found that among large employers with at least one self-funded health plan, 8% contract directly with certain health plans or health systems, outside of their established provider networks, to treat patients with specified conditions.

 - The Willis Towers Watson 23rd Annual Best Practices in Health Care Employer Survey released in early 2019 found that in mid-2018, 7% of employers were using direct contracting with health care systems and physicians to secure improved pricing of medical services and that this number could triple by 2020.